JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

    - Delete
   - Simple reactivity
     - Error messages, toasts, field erorrs etc.
+6. Formatting for fields
+  - E.g., £ sign for cost fields, and seconds should be in local time format hh:mm:ss
+7. Improve time input, should at least be number but is it possible to use the time input componenet without a timezone

 ## Maybe
 1. I would have liked to use the StatefulButton on modal but maybe not very easy